 - FIP: official documents (rules and guidelines)

-One last simple piece of advice: do a ‘dress rehearsal’ before the first match day (rotations, entry, timing, license check).
-Padel is already demanding enough; so avoid losing points over a poorly checked box.
+One last simple piece of advice: do a ‘dress rehearsal’ before the first day (rotations, encoding, timing, license checks).
+Padel is already demanding enough; it’s best to avoid losing points over a poorly checked box.